aragon/flock/teams/Vocdoni/August2019-January2020.md

 LRS allows each individual in a group of users (in this case a chunk of the census) to compute a ring signature which can be validated without revealing the identity of the signer.
 This signature can be verified as belonging to a valid signer, but that signer's identity is unknown other than their membership in a census chunk.
 Alternatively, a ZK-Snark proof is an easy-to-verify method for proving the eligibility of a voter without revealing their identity, but is comparatively costly to produce.
 Either method allows a user to convince a verifier that it belongs in the census and it has not voted twice, without revealing any information about the voter or the vote itself.

 The user then submits their ballot to a Gateway, which forwards it to a Relay via PSS.
-Relays are responsible for validating the evelope, and storing cast ballots.
+Relays are responsible for validating the envelope, and storing cast ballots.
 They leverage Tendermint to achieve fault-tolerant consensus, and construct a blockchain to store the votes.
+This allows for integration with public blockchains via tools such as Cosmos and/or Polkadot, and thereby for binding smart contracts to vote outcomes.

 After a process ends, the organizer publishes a private key to decrypt the actual votes.
 From this moment on, any node on the network can start validating and counting ballots.
 Each vote package is retrieved from the blockchain and tallied, and then a final result is sent to the Ethereum mainnet.